 Insights for investors

-- Don’t be tempted to keep you DCF model unchanged – modelling based on post-IFRS 16 data is less complex and less prone to errors.
+- Don’t be tempted to keep your DCF model unchanged now that more leases are capitalised – modelling based on post-IFRS 16 data is less complex and less prone to errors.

-- Make sure you fully adjust – follow our 4-step approach.
+- Make sure you fully adjust all components of your DCF model – follow our 4-step approach.

 - In forecasting, focus on the leasing capital expenditure – it is no different from other capex.